 - Risk of falling ice

 - Increased defrost cycles

 - Health and Safety

 Each time a door is opened to a cool or cold area, air and moisture enter from any adjacent untreated source.
-This air is then rapidly cooled and the moisture contained within it is deposited on the coldest surfaces.
-Dependant on the temperature in the room, this moisture will then appear as condensation or frost.
+This air is then rapidly cooled, and the water contained within it is deposited on the coldest surfaces.
+Depending on the temperature in the room, this moisture will then appear as condensation or frost.

 - Increased downtime

 - Lower production rates

 In these instances, the use of a DEHUM desiccant dehumidifier deals with the moisture at the source, and the DEHUM units create a low dew point in the air in any adjacent areas.
 Meaning when the doors into the cold rooms are opened, there is insufficient moisture to condense or freeze on any surfaces.

 The dew point control built into the software in every DEHUM solution ensures only the minimum amount of energy is consumed to create the condition needed to overcome the risk.

 We have a range of dedicated cold store machines developed to deal with the rigours of installations in these hostile environments and effectively manage the humidity within cold storage.